-- 1. \$5.9 million and \$12.5 million and of non-restructuring integration costs recognized during 2014 and 2013, respectively.
+- \$5.9 million and \$12.5 million and of non-restructuring integration costs recognized during 2014 and 2013, respectively.
 Such costs have been reflected within acquisition and integration costs in the Company's Consolidated Statements of Operations and Comprehensive (Loss) Income and are related to combining Colomer's operations into the Company's business; - 2.
 Expected integration-related capital expenditures of approximately \$7 million, \$4.4 million of which has been paid during 2014 with the remaining balance expected to be paid in 2015; and - 3.
 Expected total restructuring and related charges of approximately \$25 million, \$20.1 million of which was recognized during 2014 with the remaining charges expected to be recognized in 2015.
 A summary of the restructuring and related charges for the Integration Program incurred through 2014 and those expected to be incurred in 2015, are as follows:

-Restruct turing g Charges and (Other, Net Sev and Pe nployee verance 1 Other rsonnel enefits Other Total Restructuring Charges an Manu ry Write-offs d Other ifacturing- ed Costs (a) ther rges (b) Restru Total cturing and d Charges Charges incurred through December 31, 2014 \$ 17.3 \$ 1.6 \$ 18.9 \$ 0.6 \$ 0.6 \$ 20.1 Total expected charges \$ 18.0 \$ 3.0 \$ 21.0 \$ 2.0 \$ 2.0 \$ 25.0
+Restructurin g Charges and Other, Net Employee Severance and Other Personnel Benefits Other Total Restructuring Charges Inventory Write-offs and Other Manufacturing- Related Costs ^(a) Other Charges ^(b) Total Restructuring and Related Charges Charges incurred through December 31, 2014 \$17.3 \$1.6 \$18.9 \$0.6 \$0.6 \$20.1 Total expected charges \$18.0 \$3.0 \$21.0 \$2.0 \$2.0 \$25.0

-- ^(a) Inventory write-offs and other manufacturing-related costs are recorded within cost of sales within the Company's Consolidated Statements of Operations and Comprehensive (Loss) Income. - (b) Other charges are recorded within SG&A expenses within the Company's Consolidated Statements of Operations and Comprehensive (Loss) Income.
+(a) Inventory write-offs and other manufacturing-related costs are recorded within cost of sales within the Company's Consolidated Statements of Operations and Comprehensive (Loss) Income.